folkvir/qasino-simulation/README.md

 java -jar target/snob.jar --config test.conf
 ```

-Check the configuration file in configs/generated folder.
+* Check the configuration file in configs/generated folder.
+* Check all queries in datasets/data/diseasome/queries/queries_jena_generated.json
+or generated this file by running the test in the GenerateTest file (snob-v2-simulation/src/test/java/snob/simulation/GenerateTest.java).
 ### Run the experiment (warning it will run a lot of experiment)

 Be carefull, the script will load a lot of experiment in parallel.